Resource hub

 Verified LoadStrike fit points

-• Quick-start entry points for the first correlated transaction.
+• Quick-start entry points for the first runnable request-step scenario.

 • Public protocol and browser docs for Playwright, Selenium, Kafka, RabbitMQ, NATS, Redis Streams, Azure Event Hubs, Push Diffusion, and delegate streams.